Skip to main content

 “Have you told this to Nonibala Boudi?”
 She heard her mother speak, concerned.

 Nonibala Debi was Master Moshai Upendra Kishore Gangopadhyay’s wife.
 He was her father’s childhood friend.
-The Mukhopadhyay and Gangopadhyays were neighbours for three generations.
+The Mukhopadhyays and Gangopadhyays were neighbours for three generations.
 In the village school of Lakutiya back then, Upendra and Abhaya’s father had always been the best students.
 They were always competing with each other and barely apart.
 The first crack appeared in the friendship when Mukhopadhyay decided to try for the Imperial services.
 He would be the first in his village to join the police and serve the nation.
 His father, Gangopadhyay and a few others were not pleased.
 This was not what they meant by serving the nation.
 Mukhopadhyay had left home once he was assigned his job and married.
-Upendra had become a teacher in the same school that he studied at.
+Upendra had become a teacher in the same school where he studied.
 He spent his free time teaching poor students for free.
 A decade later, when Mukhopadhyay’s father was dying, Upendra informed him.
 A decade has changed a lot.
 They were now fathers.
-Upendra had a better job in the Zilla school but he remained rooted in his village.
+Upendra had a better job in the Zilla school, but he remained rooted in his village.
 The city was too expensive.
 His teacher’s salary was not enough, especially with his ten children.
 Nonibala Debi continued to help him by teaching poor women to sew so that they could earn their livelihood.
 Upendra always said the purpose of life was to help others.
 He made sure his children were all educated.
 The first two sons decided to be doctors, and the three girls who followed were all home-schooled and married to reputed professors and engineers in Dhaka, Faridpur and Murshidabad.
 The third son became a Barrister in Calcutta and stayed away, much to Upadhyay’s displeasure.
 The fourth one was a reflection of his father.
-He would often follow Upadhay around and help at his work.
-But despite earning a degree from the Presidency college his mother was concerned for him, for all he did was sit at home, read books and help his father.
+He would often follow Upadhay around and help with his work.
+But despite earning a degree from the Presidency college, his mother was concerned for him, for all he did was sit at home, read books and help his father.
 He neither wanted a job in the city nor a marriage.
 What would Naw do with his life?
-She would often rant to her husband who just smiled.
+She would often rant to her husband, who just smiled.
 He was finding his way.
 The fifth son was lovingly named Swadhin by his father.
 After all, his birth coincided with the first meeting for freedom his father had attended and was moved by.
 Freedom.
 A birthright.
 A demand and luxury in a world plunged into slavery.
-He wished his son was as brave as those who inspired the idea of his name but that was not to be.
-Swadhin was a soft-spoken timid boy who read books, interacted in few words and followed his brothers’ laid down path to be a doctor as he entered Dhaka Medical College.
+He wished his son were as brave as those who inspired the idea of his name, but that was not to be.
+Swadhin was a soft-spoken, timid boy who read books, interacted in a few words and followed his brothers’ laid-down path to be a doctor as he entered Dhaka Medical College.

 “You don’t know what he saw.”
-Once the Mukhopadhyay Ginni had told Nonibala Debi.
+Once Mukhopadhyay Ginni had told Nonibala Debi.
 “So many girls in city colleges can even shoot pistols.”
 Nonibala wanted to protest, tell them her daughters were educated too, and so were her daughters-in-law.
-Upendra reminded her it was useless to teach someone comfortable in darkness the value of light.
+Upendra reminded her that it was useless to teach someone comfortable in darkness the value of light.

 “The light would only hurt their eyes, Bou.”
 He would say.
 “They won’t appreciate the fact that they see things.
 They will curl back into darkness.”

 Nonibala Debi also noticed something her husband often said.
 “Judge a household by the books they have.”
 Nonibala Debi had been to the Mukhopadhyay house numerous times since they moved.
 The younger girls often played together.
 The Daughters-in-law would call each other home when the Saree wala and Churi wala would come by.
-She had never seen a bookshelf apart from the little they had for the education of the children.
+She had never seen a bookshelf apart from the little one they had for the education of the children.
 Their houses were two different worlds.

 Mukhopadhyay Ginni had been married when she was nine and had her firstborn when she was fourteen.
 Her husband taught her to survive city life and control a household and servants.
 Keep the children under strict vigilance and order.
 She had never seen anything different.
-It was normal for her to watch her husband decide their every move and throw a temper if things did not go his way.
-He was very specific about the kind of upbringing and values he would give the sons and what jobs they chose.
+It was normal for her to watch her husband decide their every move and throw a temper tantrum if things did not go his way.
+He was very specific about the kind of upbringing and values he would give the sons and what jobs they would choose.
 He had himself travelled in far-off villages to choose their brides and grooms.
-The women were meant to stay indoors and indulge in the luxury their men paid for, they were supposed to breed and raise the future generation, learn to run a household, cook, clean and so on.
+The women were meant to stay indoors and indulge in the luxury their men paid for; they were supposed to breed and raise the future generation, learn to run a household, cook, clean and so on.
 The purpose of education was to get jobs for the men of the family.
-So she had a little say when her daughters were not educated, a little less on his choice of a groom for her eldest daughter.
+So she had a little say when her daughters were not educated, a little less in his choice of a groom for her eldest daughter.

-The man he chose for his eldest daughter was ailing and he knew that, but he also knew that he could accelerate his position to be raised to Superintendent with a single recommendation letter from the ailing nephew’s grateful uncle.
+The man he chose for his eldest daughter was ailing, and he knew that, but he also knew that he could accelerate his position to be raised to Superintendent with a single recommendation letter from the ailing nephew’s grateful uncle.
 So many years of career in the Imperial Police made Mukhopadhyay realise one thing.
 He was not to receive equal opportunities like the white-skinned Goras.
 “It is only justified.”
 He would tell his sons.
-“They are the masters, without them we will have no work or opportunity.”
+“They are the masters; without them, we will have no work or opportunity.”

 “We would be as good as illiterate farmers.”
 His sons would agree.
-So if Mukhopadhyay had a way of steering around for promotion he would take it.
+So if Mukhopadhyay had a way of steering around for promotion, he would take it.
 Even if it meant a widowed childless daughter coming back home.
-He would often tell her if she dared to live a life other than the one he dictated to her, she would be sent off to Kashi like thousands of others like her.
+He would often tell her that if she dared to live a life other than the one he dictated to her, she would be sent off to Kashi like thousands of others like her.
 There she would die forgotten.
-Kalyani would often shudder at the thought of it so she would stay still in the confined room near the back of the house and boil the rice her mother gave to feed her twice a day.
+Kalyani would often shudder at the thought of it, so she would stay still in the confined room near the back of the house and boil the rice her mother gave to feed her twice a day.
 She would only go out to attend the Lord’s chants now and then at someone’s home.

 Abhaya was the only family member who was not scared of going near Kalyani.
-While the others called her a bad omen and the children were scared of her appearance with the bald-shaven head and white Thaan saree she clad, her pale skin and tired arms stretching out calling to them as they ran away, Abhaya would go hug her sister when they did not look.
-She often told Kalyani something funny Niranjan taught her or something annoying Nirbhaya did.
+While the others called her a bad omen and the children were scared of her appearance with the bald-shaven head and white Thaan saree she wore, her pale skin and tired arms stretching out calling to them as they ran away, Abhaya would go hug her sister when they did not look.
+She often told Kalyani something funny Niranjan taught her, or something annoying Nirbhaya did.
 Kalyani would smile at her sister.
 Abhaya was often concerned about Kalyani’s declining health.

 “Swadhin Da is studying to be a doctor.”
 She told Kalyani one day after coming home from the Gangopadhyay home.
 “He said to Niranjan that he would treat poor people for free.
-I will tell him to treat you too, Didi.”
+I will tell him to treat you, too, Didi.”
 Kalyani’s smile had faded into a gasp.
 “Widows are sinners, Abhaya, we are not supposed to…”

 “How are you the sinner when he died?
 Did you kill him?”
 Abhaya grimaced as Kalyani grew quiet.
-Often in the afternoon when the household would take a fiesta, Abhaya tiptoed to Kalyani’s room and knocked.
-She would bring her Didi’s favourite fruit and often cry with her head on Kalyani’s lap lamenting about the screaming and crying of the previous night that did not let her sleep.
+Often in the afternoon, when the household would take a fiesta, Abhaya tiptoed to Kalyani’s room and knocked.
+She would bring her Didi’s favourite fruit and often cry with her head on Kalyani’s lap, lamenting about the screaming and crying of the previous night that did not let her sleep.
 Kalyani would silently pat her head and remind her it was not their concern.
-But then when Kalyani heard Abhaya’s marriage was fixed she refused to open the door no matter how many times Abhaya pleaded with her.
-It was a bad omen to stay around a widow she would say to her little sister with tears in her eyes.
+But then, when Kalyani heard Abhaya’s marriage was fixed, she refused to open the door, no matter how many times Abhaya pleaded with her.
+It was a bad omen to stay around a widow, she would say to her little sister with tears in her eyes.
 She could not afford to eat away at her sister’s share of happiness.

 “He is an old man with two wives.”
 Abhaya lamented from behind the door one day.
-Kalyani’s throat was dry, She thought she had the worst marriage.
+Kalyani’s throat was dry.
+She thought she had the worst marriage.
 At least her ailing husband loved and respected her in the little time they had together.
 “Are you scared?”
 She asked from behind the door.
 Abhaya did not answer.
 After a while, she also did not come by anymore and stopped trying in vain to make Kalyani open the door for her.

 Words and Explanations: